 Next was crushing the peanuts.
 I hate chopping small, hard items like nuts, so I used a different method.
 I added the measured amount of peanuts to a ziplock bag and crushed them with my meat mallet.
 It was fast, more thorough, and a lot less messy than chopping.

-Once the salad was mixed up, all I had to do was sear the tuna.
+Once the salad was mixed up, all I had to do was sear the tuna in a nonstick skillet.
 At 2 minutes per side, I had beautifully done tuna steaks.
 They were done just the way my husband and I like: seared outside, rare inside, and perfectly juicy.